Transform CSSW Body to SeaSonde CS Data Structure

 vectors from the first cell where they appear.
 Finally, each cell's data is inserted into the appropriate row

-of the matrices as indicated by the cell's indx$index
+of the matrices as indicated by the cell's indx$index value.

 Examples